lemonphresh/osrsbingo/README.md

 **Location**: `/bot`

-An optional Discord bot that allows teams to interact with Treasure Hunter events directly from Discord.
+An optional Discord bot that allows teams to interact with Gielinor Rush events directly from Discord.

 #### Key Features